-There are some conditions that we have been conditioned to believe need surgery.
+There are some conditions that we have been conditioned to believe need surgery, as a wrist pain doctor in Mesa, Arizona can attest.
 Knee meniscus injuries, disc herniations, rotator cuff tears.
 Carpal tunnel is on the list as well

 However, he started to develop numbness over both of his hands, with the numbness covering all 5 fingers.
 He mentioned to his orthopedic surgeon that he did not think he could manage the rehab from the shoulder with his hands being this numb.
 So this man has an NCV test done (a nerve conduction velocity test that can tell how well the nerves in your arms or legs are firing) that came back with a diagnosis of carpal tunnel syndrome.

-I pretty sure that every NCV test report I have ever read comes back with carpal tunnel.
-Even the ones done on the legs… I think it is just a factor of how much we use overuse our hands in daily life on the computer, texting and writing.
+I’m pretty sure that every NCV test report I, as a wrist pain doctor in Mesa, AZ, have ever read comes back with carpal tunnel.
+Even the ones done on the legs… I think it is just a factor of how much we use overuse our hands in daily life on the computer, texting, and writing.

-For those of you shaking your heads in disbelief, let me reaffirm your wonder.
+For those of you shaking your head in disbelief, let me reaffirm your wonder.
 No conservative care.
 No rehab.
 No splinting.
 No injections.
 Nothing.
 Just straight to the knife.

-For those who are not well versed in anatomy let me give you a little tidbit on what fingers the median nerve (the nerve affected by carpal tunnel) feeds.
+For those who are not well versed in anatomy let me, as a Mesa, AZ wrist pain doctor, give you a little tidbit on what fingers the median nerve (the nerve affected by carpal tunnel) feeds.
 Basically, it’s the thumb and next digit (technically, it’s the lateral 2.5 digits, but most patients can’t notice the ½ so they just note numbness over the thumb and adjacent 2 fingers).
 It does NOT feed the palm—the superficial palmar branch of the median nerve branches off just before the carpal tunnel.

 Now that you’ve brushed up on your anatomy, we can go back to my patient.
 Remember when I said his entire hands were involved?
 That is absolutely, positively not consistent with carpal tunnel syndrome and is usually more related to the shoulder (subscap trigger point referral or anterior scalene or pec minor impingements).
 That’s not to say this gentleman did not have carpal tunnel, but the picture was far more complex.